This the multi-page printable view of this section. Click here to print.

 Note about upgrading from a previous version of the Connector: There is a single package for both new installations and upgrades from previous installations.
 This redesigned package prevents overwriting your configuration settings while upgrading.

 Freeway support package Lionbridge connector addon - Freeway Support.zip, which is the Freeway-support add-on installation package that you will install into your Adobe Experience Manager system using the Package Manager tool.
-This package supports all versions of Adobe Experience Manager and all versions of the Connector.
+This package supports all versions of Adobe Experience Manager On-Premise (Doesn’t apply for AEM Cloud), and all versions of the Connector.

 Note: This is required only if you are using the Connector’s add-on for Lionbridge Freeway.